-The Czech Republic with average employee productivity of 39.2% is the most unproductive country in 2019.
+The Czech Republic with an average worker productivity of 39.2% is the most unproductive country in 2019.
 It’s followed by Mexico, which is consistent with the OECD data on productivity where it’s named one of the least productive countries in the world, several years in a row.

-The country’s low productivity has been tied to its long working hours – employees work on average 8.95 hours a day.
+The country’s low productivity is tied to its long working hours – employees work on average 8.95 hours a day.
 Compared to 2015, the average workday length in Mexico has increased by nearly 10%.

 Most-used productive and unproductive apps at work

 The most commonly used productive programs and apps are:

 - Google Docs